 Leases and mortgages

 Temporary law changes will support tenants and landlords impacted by COVID-19 and make it easier to retain lease arrangements and get back to business after the epidemic.
+The law will return to the current timeframes six months after the end of the Epidemic Preparedness (COVID-19) Notice 2020.
+The current notice expires on 20 September 2021 but is likely to be renewed.

 A commercial landlord will be required to give a tenant at least 30 working days’ notice before cancelling a lease because of overdue rent.
 This will give more time for commercial tenants to catch up with rent payments before the tenant can be evicted.
 If the tenant is not able to catch up, the tenant will have more time to approach the landlord about temporary changes to the rent or lease agreement to help the tenant get by until it can resume operating as usual.